 On the morning of the first day of class, scheduling officers can add “instructor consent” to FYS in ConnectCarolina if the instructor would like to exercise more control over enrollment in his or her FYS.
 Some instructors take control of their FYS so that they can increase enrollment in response to requests from students who are eager to enroll.
 Other instructors take control because their FYS progresses too quickly to incorporate students who miss the first few sessions.
 We apprise all FYS instructors of this policy and ask them to notify their department’s course scheduling officer if they want instructor consent put on their course when classes begin.
 Please be aware, instructors do not have access to enroll students directly into FYS.
 They must get in touch with their course scheduling officers to do so.
 Course scheduling officers have found it helpful to communicate with their FYS instructors before classes begin to verify that instructors are aware of and understand this opportunity.

 End of semester course evaluations for all FYS are conducted using an FYS Evaluation form administered through the new UNC Course Response system, which allows students to complete course evaluations through a link on Student Central.
-The Assistant Dean eventually receives a summary of the course evaluations for each FYS, and if the student evaluations for a FYS are outside of the expected range, communicates with the instructor to discuss strategies for making optimal use of student feedback.
+The Associate Dean eventually receives a summary of the course evaluations for each FYS, and if the student evaluations for a FYS are outside of the expected range, communicates with the instructor to discuss strategies for making optimal use of student feedback.
 To encourage maximum participation in course evaluation, please schedule a block of time at the beginning of one of your class meetings and ask your students to bring a laptop computer, and allow them to complete the form in class.